Gaining Momentum When Facing Mindset Blocks

 1. Use Mindset Reset Triggers

-✦ Morning: Set an intention with your coffee.
+✦ Morning: Set a one-sentence intention with your coffee

 ✦ Evening: Journal one thing you’re proud of.